frieger/visitext/readme.md

 #### Manual building ####

-The MUTANT compiler takes one to three arguments:
+The MUTANT parser and model builder (`MutantAsciiCompiler`) takes one to three arguments:

 1. The first argument is the location of your Java source files or the location of the project.
 2. The second argument is optional: It is the location of your meta-models.